CodeYourFuture/syllabus/docs/git/branches.md

 TODO: Make a pull request from one of your branches.
 Merge it.
 Delete the branch.
 Explain that it's ok to delete the branch because we know the changes are safely on `main`.
 TODO: Show `git status` showing that branches are out of sync.

-### Comparing branches

-TODO: Fill in an example using `git diff main` and similar, based on what's in the git cli class.

-### TODO: Homework
+### Exercise 3

-Make pull requests for both of your branches.
+Make pull requests for both of your branches (one with a story, one with an extra ingredient).

-Get a different trainee in your group to review each one of your two pull requests.
+Pair up with another trainee in your class.
+Get a them to review each one of your two pull requests.
+You should also review theirs.

 Reviewers: Give some feedback on the pull request you've been asked to review - try to suggest a change.
+When the author has implemented your change, and you're happy, approve the pull request.

-Authors: Make the suggested changes, then merge your pull requests.
+Authors: Make the suggested changes.
+When your pull request has been approved, merge your pull requests.
 Delete your branch when you're done.

-### TODO: GitHub Desktop equivalents
-### TODO: Explain `git checkout -b` and `git checkout` as legacy for `git switch`
+### On "git checkout"

+On the internet, you may see people referring to `git checkout` and `git checkout -b` as ways to switch, or create, branches.
+These are old versions of the commands `git switch` and `git switch --create`.
+They work the same, but because their names are less good (and sometimes they can also do extra things, which may be surprising), they have been replaced with `git switch`.
+You should use `git switch`, but don't be scared if you see someone talking about `git checkout` - it's the same thing!